AdobeDocs/experience-manager-cloud-service.nl-NL/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/getting-started-content-transfer-tool.md

 1. Klikken op **Opslaan** nadat u alle velden in het dialoogvenster **Migratieset maken** detailscherm.

-1. U ziet de migratie die is ingesteld in het dialoogvenster **Inhoud overbrengen** zoals weergegeven in de onderstaande afbeelding.
+1. You will view your migration set in the **Content Transfer** wizard, as shown in the figure below.

    ![afbeelding](/help/move-to-cloud-service/content-transfer-tool/assets-ctt/ctt07.png)

-   Alle bestaande migratiesets worden weergegeven op de **Inhoud overbrengen** met hun huidige status en statusinformatie.
+   All the existing migration sets are displayed on the **Content Transfer** wizard with their current status and status information.
 Sommige van deze pictogrammen worden hieronder beschreven.

    * Een *rode wolk* geeft aan dat u het extractieproces niet kunt voltooien.
    * A *groene wolk* Hiermee wordt aangegeven dat u het extractieproces kunt voltooien.